859 10 45 1738 18

-Your Plan to be the Epcot Crowds can be pretty simple.
+Your Plan to beat the Epcot Crowds can be pretty simple.
 Epcot is very easy to get around in.
-It's very linear, especially the World Showcase.
-You will need a plan on how you are going to tackle the "Big 3" (we'll talk about that in a minute).
-Other than the "Big 3" you'll just go to the next pavilion.
+It’s very linear, especially the World Showcase.
+You will need a plan on how you are going to tackle the “Big 3” (we’ll talk about that in a minute).
+Other than the “Big 3” you’ll just go to the next pavilion.

 The World Showcase plan is pretty easy.
 You just start at one side or the other (it really doesn’t matter) and make your way around the lagoon.
 (We like to start on the Canada side because we love eating lunch at Yorkshire County Fish Shop.)

 If you don’t have a plan, get one.

 Extra Magic Hours